Back to Logging guides

 "fields": {

-Now that you can enrich and remove unwanted fields, you will write conditional statements next.
+Now that you can enrich and remove unwanted fields, you will work with conditional statements next.

 Working with conditional statements in Filebeat